 Auditing is one of the best ways to assess the customer experience.
 Whether you are running events, providing a technical service or offering products, the only way to improve your customers’ experience is to understand it.
-An experienced auditor can provide an accurate overview of both the positive and negative aspects of your customer service, allowing you to build on your strengths and improve your weaknesses.
+An detail-oriented auditor can provide an accurate overview of both the positive and negative aspects of your customer service, allowing you to build on your strengths and improve your weaknesses.

 2. Increase brand loyalty

 Great customer service is a key component of brand loyalty, but it is not the only component.
 One of the major advantages of a brand audit is the insight it provides into customer behaviour and brand positioning.
 An audit offers an unbiased assessment of how your customers differentiate your brand from competitors and their attitudes about the service you provide.
 It presents actionable insight into your marketing activities, helping you to identify areas with growth potential.

 Whether we like to admit it or not, our own biases frequently colour our perceptions.
 No one within an organization can provide a candid overview of how that brand is perceived, whether they are assessing external perception (by customers and clients) or internal (by colleagues).
 That’s where a brand auditor comes in.
 With critical analysis and no preconceived ideas, an auditor can identify which qualities are associated with your brand.